keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 ## astro context delete

 Delete the locally stored information for a given Astronomer installation.
-After running this command, the domain for the installation that you specify will no longer appear when you run `astro context list`, and you will not be able to switch to the installation via `astro context switch`.
+After running this command, the domain for the installation that you specify no longer appears when you run `astro context list`, and you can't use the `astro context switch` command to move to the installation.

-If you re-authenticate to an installation that you previously deleted via this command, its information will again be available from `astro context list` and `astro context switch`.
+If you use this command to reauthenticate to an installation that you previously deleted, installation information is available when you use the `astro context list` and `astro context switch` commands.

 ### Usage